a1exuus/link_shortener/README.md

 # API VK URL shortener

-[TODO: The script receives an input argument with a link that requires shortening or counting clicks and returns the shortened link or the number of clicks on it]
+The script receives an input argument with a link that requires shortening or counting clicks and returns the shortened link or the number of clicks on it

 ### How to install

-[TODO: To run the script, you need to run the `main.py` file in the main directory and pass the link as an argument (example: `python main.py your link`) (example shortened link: [https://vk.cc/cvPDMl]https://vk.cc/cvPDMl).
-You should also get the VK service key and write it to the `.env` file]
+To run the script, you need to run the `main.py` file in the main directory and pass the link as an argument (example: `python main.py your link`) (example shortened link: [https://vk.cc/cvPDMl](https://vk.cc/cvPDMl)).
+You should also get the VK service key and write it to the `.env` file

 Python3 should already be installed.
 Use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies: